 Glow worms cannot be attracted onto a site if they are not already nearby, so it’s vitally important that we monitor and protect our existing population.

-This year’s June survey at Stockbridge Down recorded the highest ever figure – a record 119, compared with last year’s 48 sightings.
+The June 2018 survey at Stockbridge Down recorded the highest ever figure – a record 119, compared with 48 sightings in 2017.
 Traditionally, July should have even higher, but in fact numbers dropped to 108.
 This may have been because glow worms were negatively impacted by July’s heat wave.